invst-git/dig-snap-and-shop/README.md

 3.  **Search** for the best prices online (via RapidAPI).
 4.  **Buy** it.

 It's clean, it's fast, and it doesn't track you.
-I literally removed the visitor counter file because I didn't want to clutter my hard drive.
+I literally removed the persistent storage because I didn't want to clutter my hard drive.

 ![Insert Screenshot of the App UI here - show the capture button and results]